kyletolle/the-mechanism-collection/index.md

 Her point of view is one we ignore, however crucial it is to our now-fevered plight.
 We, in our ignorance, have angered Her.

+### THE GIST OF THINGS!
+She's asleep but she tosses and turns.
+But it's gotten worse.
+It began with the worms, digging and itching.
+But what really set her off was the smoke from our fires.
+Then she realizes that we've covered her and are wearing her down.
+She starts to fight back with earth quakes and sees all the Animate that are smothering her in various ways.
+She then changes the surface to try to get rid of us.
+That gives rise to the mountains, valleys, and volcanoes.
+We then fight back further.
+Trying to spread dominion and further delving.
+This only aggravates her more.
+We haven't been able to lull her back to sleep.
+As she gains more energy, we'll be in more trouble.
+Soon her defenses will be back up, which is the threat of her Reclaming her surface.
+The Inanimate will correct itself and eradicate the Animate.
+Soon the planet will regain its faculties and assert its dominance.
+###

 ## Reclamation

 Eons back, the All shattered and its chunks formed the Inanimate.
 These bodies